pwncollege/linux-luminarium/man/DESCRIPTION.md

-This module will teach you one of the most important Linux skills: looking for help on how to use programs.
-This skill will serve you quite well in your journey.
+This module will teach you one of the most essential Linux skills: learning how to seek help on using programs effectively.
+Mastering this skill will greatly benefit you on your Linux journey.
+Let's dive in!
-Dive in below!